Carlisle Cathedral: Carlisle Cathedral Carliol Choir

 The Voluntary Choir, consisting of mixed voices, was formed to sing occasional services in the absence of the Cathedral and Youth Choirs.

 Carlisle Cathedral Music Appeal

 In 1999 the Carlisle Cathedral Music Appeal was launched with a target of £750,000 to establish a choral foundation to enable annual bursaries and free instrumental lessons to be provided for the choristers, and scholarships and vocal tuition for the choral scholars.

+Clock and chimes

+A chiming mechanism was installed in 1747 which played “St David” at 8.00am, midday and 4.00pm.
+A new clock was built by Potts of Leeds and installed in the tower in 1899.
+In 1925 the Whitechapel foundry installed new chiming apparatus.